 - have achieved a high level of broad skills in food technology and nutrition to meet the global challenges of food security.

 • have improved your communication skills through discussions, debates and by practicing written and oral presentations of projects

 - be able to suggest processing conditions for the industrial manufacture of high-quality food products in terms of nutritional and sensory properties and with regard to raw materials, convenience, energy and sustainability.

-Compulsory courses and number of credits: Food Chemistry and Nutrition (7.5), Food Microbiology (7.5), Food Engineering (7.5), Food Technology for Formulation (7.5), The Relationship Between Food Industry, Society and Consumers (7.5), Project in Life Science (15).
+Compulsory courses and number of credits: Food Chemistry and Nutrition (7.5), Food Microbiology (7.5), Food Engineering (7.5), Food Technology for Formulation (7.5), The Relationship Between Food Industry, Society and Consumers (7.5), Project on food product development (15).

 Alternative compulsory courses, “Sustainability”: At least one of Environmental Issues (7.5), Green Chemistry and Biotechnology (7.5), Quality and Product Safety (7.5).